 Since we are on this topic: The Berlin Wall Memorial is a must.
 The East Side Gallery might be the longest standing bit left but the Berlin Wall Memorial just outside Nordbahnhof is actually more impressive and gives you a great impression of how the border developed to keep people from trying to go to the other West Side.
 It gives you a proper insight into what living in this strange place and time would have entailed, families seperated by a mere street or block – it’s hard to imagine nowadays.
 There’s also history, politics and the rest to keep you clued up plus a viewing spot from the top floor if you want to see rather than look at maps and drawings.

-Explore the city’s street art
+Explore the city’s free street art

 Berlin has one of the greatest street art scenes in the entire world.
 You don’t have to more than move your left and right legs in unison and hey presto!
 You’re walking.
 Then head down the streets, grab some 10k steps and spot some famous and less famous pieces.

-Go up to the Reichstag’s Dome
+Go up to the Reichstag’s Dome for free

 Constructed for the use of the German Empire back in the 1890s, the Reichstag is the traditional seat of the German Parliament.
 Then a century later, in the 1990s, it was reconstructed and they weren’t content with just cleaning it up, so they slapped a giant glass dome on the top.
 You get to walk up the spriral walkway that’s part of the dome to reach a rooftop terrace which shoves an incredible view of the city into you eye holes for FREE.
 Do register for a time slot though or you’ll have to queue up and that’s just wasted viewing time.